Load-in & load-out

-A consortium building an offshore oil and gas platform in Brazil suffered an unexpected problem when one of their contractors pulled out mid-project.
+A consortium building an offshore oil and gas platform in Brazil suffered an unexpected problem when one of its contractors pulled out mid-project.
 The deadline for the P76 floating production storage and offloading (FPSO) unit was imminent – and the client faced a financial penalty if it was not completed on time.
-Mammoet responded immediately, deploying a PTC ring crane and a crew working twin shifts to make up the lost time.
+Mammoet responded immediately, deploying a PTC ring crane and a crew working twin shifts to make up for the lost time.
 Mammoet completed the P76 project swiftly and safely, enabling the offshore facility to be brought into operation within the short timescale.

 Mammoet assembled a PTC (platform, twin ring, containerized) crane on-site and had it ready for use within three months – an extremely short time for such a large and complex piece of machinery.
 To make optimum use of the limited time, Mammoet also mobilized a second crew to work a night shift, both crews working seven days a week.
 This approach reduced the time taken for the installation by an estimated 30-40%.

 Getting to work immediately, 30 modules – ranging from 190 to 1,980 tons – were weighed and transported ready for installation by the PTC.
 Mammoet’s in-house-designed adjustable rigging frame was deployed, reducing the need for complex rigging arrangements and adjustments.
 This, combined with the PTC’s long reach, small footprint, and rapid lifting ability maximized the efficiency of the integration process.